restore. inspire. support. empower

 Mariah Pierson, MOT, OTR/L, CEIM

 My name is Mariah Pierson.
-I’m a wife to an incredibly supportive husband, mother of 3 beautiful girls and have found my passion and my calling serving the Lord as an occupational therapist.
+I’m a wife to an incredibly supportive husband, mother of 3 beautiful girls and have found my passion and my calling as an occupational therapist.

 My love for occupational therapy began in high school after learning about my mother’s experience with occupational therapy.
-When my mom was 19, she was in a car accident and sustained a C5/C6 spinal cord injury and spent months recovering and gaining function at a rehabilitation hospital in Colorado.
+After she sustained a C5/C6 spinal cord injury, her rehab journey inspired me.
 After being told to expect never to walk again and 13 days of paralysis, she could move one of her toes, she was very fortunate to gain function of her arms and legs and returned home independently 3 months following her accident.
 My mom always spoke highly about her occupational therapist and talked about how much she loved her OT.
 She spoke about how they would work on brushing her teeth and painting her nails as well as necessary skills needed to return to home independently.
-I felt inspired by my mom’s perseverance and her experience with an occupational therapist.
-I felt that this was a career that I needed to pursue.
+I felt inspired by my mom’s perseverance and her experience with an occupational therapist and felt that this was a career that I needed to pursue.

-I began my career as an OT assistant with a goal to continue my education to become an occupational therapist in the future.
-After graduation I began working at a pediatric outpatient clinic in Grand Island and quickly realized that I had found my passion.
+I began my career as an OT assistant and began working at a pediatric outpatient clinic in Grand Island after graduation.
 I had the opportunity to work with children of all ages with various conditions and felt inspired every day by these strong, courageous children.
 I became dedicated to each child and developed many strong connections with my patients and their families.
-I have experience treating complex cases which include various neurological disorders, developmental delays, sensory processing disorders, visual perceptual and oculomotor dysfunction, retained primitive reflexes, emotional regulation and behavior management, focus and attention deficits, feeding aversions, picky eating and oral motor dysfunction as well as fine motor and gross motor deficits.
+I have experience treating complex cases which include various neurological disorders, developmental delays, sensory processing disorders, visual perceptual and oculomotor dysfunction, retained primitive reflexes, emotional regulation, focus and attention deficits, feeding aversions, picky eating, oral motor dysfunction as well as fine motor and gross motor deficits.

 McCook, NE and surrounding areas